-The NIH-AARP study of Americans, followed for years, found that frequent consumption of none sugar sweetened beverages, especially’ diet’ drinks, may increase depression risk among older adults.
+The NIH-AARP study of Americans, followed as a standard for years, found that frequent consumption of none sugar sweetened beverages, especially’ diet’ drinks, may increase depression risk among older adults.
 Whether soda, fruit-flavoured drinks or iced tea, those artificially sweetened drinks appeared to carry higher risk.

 Various effects of artificial sweeteners, including neurological effects, have been suspected and written about for decades.
 For example, aspartame the chemical in Equal and Nutrasweet may modulate brain neurotransmitters such as dopamine and serotonin.